 In 1936, Luftwaffe Headquarters in Berlin designated Wiesbaden Airfield as a fliegerhorst or air base.
 Construction of the military kaserne, the runway and hangar complex was completed in 1938 and the first German military unit, the famous "Ace of Spades" fighter wing, occupied Fliegerhorst Wiesbaden.
 Wiesbaden was used by the Luftwaffe throughout the Second World War as a fighter and bomber base.
 At the peak of its use as many as 40 bombers took off every 3 hours on assigned bombing missions.
 Naturally, Wiesbaden was the target of numerous allied bombing missions and at one time as many as 76 bomb craters were counted on the runway.
 To this day unexploded ordnance from those bombing raids is occasionally found during construction projects close to the airfield.

 In 1998 the Air Base was officially renamed Wiesbaden Army Airfield.
-Prior to the Army's ongoing global rebasing and restructuring coupled with the global war on terrorism, the airfield served as the home for 3rd Corps Support Command, V Corps Combat Support elements, First Armored Division Support Command and First Armored Division Headquarters and Combat Support elements.
+Prior to the Army's global rebasing and restructuring, the airfield served as the home for 3rd Corps Support Command, V Corps Headquarters, First Armored Division Headquarters and related support elements.

-Today, USAG Wiesbaden hosts a number of military units and service organizations, including 5th Signal Command, the Headquarters of the V Corps, the 66th Military Intelligence Brigade, 421st Multifunctional Medical Battalion, American Forces Network-Wiesbaden and several U.S. Air Force units (To view a list of current tenants click here).
+Today, USAG Wiesbaden hosts a number of military units and service organizations, including USAREUR Headquarters, 5th Signal Command, the 66th Military Intelligence Brigade, 1st Battalion, 214th Aviation Regiment, American Forces Network-Wiesbaden and several U.S. Air Force units (Click here to view list of current tenants).